srubenking/adventofcode2025/README.md

 # Advent of Code 2025

 This is my first Advent of Code, and first year trying to take learning coding even remotely seriously.
 I thought I'd write out my thoughts about each day, but we'll see if I keep up with it.
+My thoughts below might contain some spoilers so I've hidden them away safely, but honestly I'm sure it doesn't really matter.

 <details>
   <summary>Day 1</summary>